101 Cooking For Two

 6. Cut the beef across the grain.

-7. You can use any cheese you like, but provolone is my first choice, followed by Swiss, Havarti, or Monterey Jack.
+7. You can use any cheese you like, but provolone is the classic.
+But, Swiss, Havarti, or Monterey Jack are alternatives.
 Avoid strong cheeses like sharp cheddar.

 8. Leftovers can be refrigerated for 3–4 days or frozen for up to 3 months.
 The au jus should be stored separately from the meat.

-Nutrition is only for meat and au jus, no bun or cheese.
+Nutrition is only for meat and au jus, not the bun or cheese.

 Your Own Private Notes